JamesWoolfenden/terraform-by-example/docs/lesson1.md

 commands will detect it and remind you to do so if necessary.
 ```

+Terraform init is needed on new templates and went you add modules or change module versions or providers.
+You don't have to remember, Terraform will fail at apply.

-Now that has been set up your can **terraform apply**, check when prompted and say yes.
+Now that has been set up you can try **terraform apply**, and when prompted, say yes.

 ```cli
 $ terraform apply